terrylinhaochen/a2a-open-catalog/README.md

 - **xiyan_mcp_server** - Supports fetching database data via natural language queries, powered by XiyanSQL

 **Development Tools & Utilities**
-- **ACP MCP Adapter** - MCP server acting as an adapter into the ACP ecosystem, bridging communication protocols
+- **ACP MCP Adapter** - MCP server acting as an adapter into the ACP ecosystem, bridging communication protocols.
+[GitHub](https://github.com/i-am-bee/acp-mcp)
-- **Attestable MCP Server** - MCP server running inside a trusted execution environment (TEE) with remote attestation
+- **Attestable MCP Server** - MCP server running inside a trusted execution environment (TEE) with remote attestation.
+[GitHub](https://github.com/co-browser/attestable-mcp-server)
 - **McGravity MCP Load Balancer** - A proxy tool for composing multiple MCP servers into one unified endpoint with load balancing capabilities
 - **MCP Access Point** - Turn a web service into an MCP server in one click without making any code changes
 - **Open MCP Registry** - Turn a web API into an MCP server in 10 seconds and add it to the open source registry